-Here's my testimonial to Marnell's mad service journalism skills: I once Tweeted a quote from the book, along with an Amazon link back to the book.
+Here's my testimonial to Marnell's mad service journalism skills: I once Tweeted a quote of hers, along with an Amazon link back to her memoir from which it came.
 A few weeks later I got a tidy little $3 royalty from Amazon, from someone who bought the book from this link, and then went on to also purchase a variety of beauty-care products.
-Marnell doesn't even try, and she brings the dollars.
+Marnell doesn't even try, and she brings the dollars with her prose.

 “I’ve been stuck in a gnarly cycle of performance-enhancing drug abuse, followed by completely falling apart ever since," she wrote.
 "As my addiction has continued to progress, I’ve stopped trusting my brain to do anything on its own.”

-Both Frank Sinatra and Tony Bennett respected Jones as a singer, and yet he remained a country singer, and only a country singer, for his entire career.
+Both Frank Sinatra and Tony Bennett respected Jones as a singer, and yet Jones remained a country singer, and only a country singer, for his entire career.
 Through the decades, Jones "evolved into a stylist capable of conveying levels of meaning that explored and defined a lyric at the level even the composer may not have thought possible," Rich Kienzle wrote in "The Grand Tour: The Life and Music of George Jones."

 Jones had a fluid vocal range, one able to move between "high lonesome," as Kienzle put it, and low baritone.
 "I'd try to live the story of that song in my mind, my heart, and my feelings," Jones once said.
-Perhaps because of Jones' rough childhood, such inspiration required alcohol, however.
-Each album or live performance he needed to find that balance between the point where a nice buzz would loosen him, but not so much that he'd get sloppy.

-His early years after leaving home were full of trouble and all about playing music.
-He'd play the circuit in Beaumont, including a shipyard bar off the Neches River as well as at a drive-in beer joint on Highway 90 where he'd play inside and people would listen via speakers outside in their cars, with car-hops going car to car delivering beer.
+Naturally, he got out of the house as soon as he could, and he took up busking in Jasper, a town not too far from Beaumont, where his parents had moved to get some of that booming war work.
+He'd soon play the circuit in Beaumont, including a shipyard bar off the Neches River as well as at a drive-in joint on Highway 90 where he'd play inside and people would listen via speakers in their cars, with car-hops going car to car delivering beer.
 His friends noticed he never seemed to have a home, but just drifted from staying at one person's house to another, even borrowing his guitars.

 Later in his career, he missed so many gigs from drunkenness, he got tagged with the nickname "No Show Jones."
 That his fans stuck with is a testament to his power as a singer.
 "I think about the dates that I missed, and I'll see those mamas and daddies and some grandkids walking down the old country dirt road ... walking to town maybe a mile, and they've been saving their money for a couple months just to get there and to be let down ...
 I guess that hurts me worse than anything else," he once told an interviewer.